-Why Your Samsung Dryer Cooling Light Stays On
+What Does the Samsung Dryer Cooling Light Mean?

 The Cooling light on your Samsung dryer means the appliance is hot and actively working to reduce that temperature.
-That process won’t take too long, so if the light stays on, it’s likely because of one of the following reasons:
+That process won’t take too long, so if the light stays on, it’s likely because of one of the reasons below.
+Here are quick fix tips:

 You can clean the dryer vent by detaching it and vacuuming all the loose dirt and lint inside.
 Then, use a brush to remove any stubborn dirt that remains.
 Be sure to repeat this process every 6 months to prevent this problem from recurring.